agracio/edge-js/README.md

 ### How to: specify additional CLR assembly references in C# code

 When you provide C# source code and let edge compile it for you at runtime, edge will by default reference only mscorlib.dll and System.dll assemblies.
-If you're using .NET Core, we automatically reference the most recent versions of the System.Runtime, System.Threading.Tasks, System.Dynamic.Runtime, and the compiler language packages, like Microsoft.CSharp.
+If you're using .NET Core, we automatically reference the most recent versions of the System.
+Runtime, System.Threading.Tasks, and the compiler language packages, like Microsoft.CSharp.
 In applications that require additional assemblies you can specify them in C# code using a special hash pattern, similar to Roslyn.
 For example, to use ADO.NET you must reference System.Data.dll:

+#### NOTE: `#r` and `references: [ 'MyDll.dll' ]` references only work when using .NET Framework 4.5

 ```javascript
 var add7 = edge.func(function() {/*